Oil spill response and administration tax.

 This rule explains the provisions of chapter 82.23B

-(b) "Barrel" means a unit of measurement of volume equal to forty-two United States gallons of crude oil or petroleum product.
+(a) Barrel.
+"Barrel" means a unit of measurement of volume equal to forty-two United States gallons of crude oil or petroleum product.

-(d) "Department" means the department of revenue.
+(d) Department.
+"Department" means the department of revenue.

-(i) "Taxpayer" means the person owning crude oil or petroleum products immediately after receipt of the same into the storage tanks of a marine terminal in this state from a waterborne vessel or barge and who is liable for the tax.
+(k) Taxpayer.
+"Taxpayer" means the person owning crude oil or petroleum products immediately after receipt of the same into the storage tanks of a marine or bulk oil terminal in this state and who is liable for the tax.

 (3) Imposition, base, and reporting of tax.

-Unless the taxpayer has been issued a direct payment certificate as provided in subsection (5) of this rule, the operator of any marine terminal located in this state where crude oil or petroleum products are received and placed into storage tanks is responsible for the collection of the tax from the taxpayer.
+(4) Tax collection by the marine or bulk oil terminal operator.
+Unless the taxpayer has been issued a direct payment certificate as provided in subsection (5) of this rule, the operator of any marine or bulk oil terminal located in this state where crude oil or petroleum products are received and placed into storage tanks is responsible for the collection of the tax from the taxpayer.

+(5) Direct payment to the department.
 Any taxpayer may apply to the department in writing for permission to pay the tax directly to the department.
-Upon approval of the department, any taxpayer making application for direct payment will be issued a direct payment certificate entitling the taxpayer to pay the tax directly to the department.
+On approval of the department, any taxpayer making application for direct payment will be issued a direct payment certificate entitling the taxpayer to pay the tax directly to the department.

 (i) The taxpayer must be registered with the department.

 (ii) The taxpayer must file a bond with the department in an amount equal to two months estimated liability for the tax, but in no event less than ten thousand dollars.
 The bond must be executed by the taxpayer as principal, and by a corporation approved by the department and authorized to engage in business as a surety company in this state, as surety.
-Two months estimated tax liability shall be the total number of barrels received and placed into the storage tanks of a marine terminal in this state by the taxpayer during the two months in the immediately preceding twelve-month period with the highest number of barrels received multiplied by the total tax rate.
-If the department determines that the result of the foregoing calculation does not represent a fair estimate of the actual tax liability which the taxpayer is expected to incur, it may set the bond requirement at such higher amount as the department determines in its judgment will secure the payment of the tax.
-The bond requirement may be waived upon proof satisfactory to the department that the taxpayer has sufficient assets located in this state to insure payment of the tax.
+Two months estimated tax liability shall be the total number of barrels received and placed into the storage tanks of a marine or bulk oil terminal in this state by the taxpayer during the two months in the immediately preceding twelve-month period with the highest number of barrels received multiplied by the total tax rate.
+If the department determines that the result of the foregoing calculation does not represent a fair estimate of the actual tax liability that the taxpayer is expected to incur, it may set the bond requirement at such higher amount as the department determines in its judgment will secure the payment of the tax.
+The bond requirement may be waived with proof satisfactory to the department that the taxpayer has sufficient assets located in this state to ensure payment of the tax.

 (iii) The taxpayer must be current in all of its tax obligations to the state having filed all returns as required by Title 82

-(e) Applications for a direct payment certificate shall be in writing and shall include the name and address of the applicant, the applicant's registration number if currently registered, and the name and phone number of a contact person.
-The application shall also contain a statement that if the application is approved, the taxpayer consents to the public disclosure that the taxpayer has been granted a direct payment certificate, or if the certificate is later revoked, the taxpayer consents to the public disclosure of the fact of revocation.
-Applications should be mailed to the Department of Revenue, Taxpayer Account Administration, P.O.
+(e) Application for a direct payment certificate.
+Applications for a direct payment certificate must be in writing and must include the name and address of the applicant, the applicant's registration number if currently registered, and the name and phone number of a contact person.
+The application must also contain a statement that if the application is approved, the taxpayer consents to the public disclosure that the taxpayer has been granted a direct payment certificate, or if the certificate is later revoked, the taxpayer consents to the public disclosure of the fact of revocation.
+Applications should be mailed to Taxpayer Account Administration, Attn: Oil Spill Tax Unit, Department of Revenue, P.O.
 Box 47476, Olympia, WA 98504-7476.

 (6) Exemption - Previously taxed crude oil or petroleum products.

-(b) Example.
+(b) Example 1.
 Crude oil is received at a marine terminal in this state and the tax is remitted.
 The crude oil is then commingled with crude oil from a source not involving a receipt at a marine terminal such as a receipt from a pipeline or a tank car.
 The commingled crude oil is refined into two petroleum products such as jet kerosene and unleaded gasoline.
 The petroleum products are then placed on separate waterborne vessels or barges and are shipped to a second marine terminal in this state.
 The receipt of petroleum products at the second marine terminal is presumed to be subject to the tax.
 The presumption may be rebutted by proof of what portion of each product of the shipment was previously subject to tax.
 Proof may be made by means of information on the invoice or a written certification that substantially conforms with the requirements set forth in subsection (7)(a) of this rule.

 (8) Export credit.

 A credit is allowed against the tax for any crude oil or petroleum products exported from or sold for export from the state.
+RCW 82.23B.040

 (i) To the buyer at a destination outside this state;